publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXIX/m__us_usc_t16_s160f.md

     (a) __Authority of Secretary__

-        Except as hereinafter provided, the Secretary shall administer the lands acquired for the park, and after establishment shall administer the park, in accordance with the provisions of sections 1, 2, 3, and 4 of this title, as amended and supplemented.
+        Except as hereinafter provided, the Secretary shall administer the lands acquired for the park, and after establishment shall administer the park, in accordance with the provisions of sections 1, 2, 3, and 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title, as amended and supplemented.

     (b) __Preservation of area as a wilderness; study and report to President; procedure for designation as a wilderness__